Guide for PicManager: Image Uploader

 Matching Criteria Options:

-• If Matching Criterion: SKU (parent & simple products)
+• If matching by SKU → to parent & simple products:

-The image is uploaded only to the parent product, with no images on the variants.
+The media is uploaded only to the parent product, with no images on the variants.

-• If Matching Criterion: SKU (variants, parent & simple products)
+• If matching by SKU → to variants, parent & simple products:

 You can upload different images to each variant, as long as each variant has a unique SKU.
 In this case, ‘Variant 1’ will have its own image, ‘Variant 2’ will have a different image, and the parent product ‘T-shirt’ will display both images from ‘Variant 1’ and ‘Variant 2.’

-• If Matching Criterion: Title (parent & simple products)
+• If matching by Title → to parent & simple products:

-The image is uploaded only to the parent product, with no images on the variants.
+The media is uploaded only to the parent product, with no images on the variants.

-• If Matching Criterion: Title (variants, parent & simple products)
+• If matching by Title → to variants, parent & simple products:

 Since the parent product and all its variants share the same title, choosing this criterion will upload the same image to each variant.
 Here, ‘Variant 1’ will have one image, ‘Variant 2’ will have the same image, and the parent product ‘T-shirt’ will display two identical images, one from each variant, resulting in duplicate images on the parent product.

-To prevent this duplication, check the Enable avoiding duplicate images during upload option, which stops duplicate images from appearing on the parent product.
+To prevent this duplication, check the Enable avoiding duplicate media during upload option, which stops duplicate media from appearing on the parent product.

-3. Choose an Image numbering separator to set the order of your images:
+5. Choose Media numbering separator to set the order of your media:

-• Auto-detect – The system automatically identifies the numbering separator in your image filenames (such as a hash #, dash -, or underscore _) to order your images correctly.
-One detected separator will be applied to all images for a single product.
+• Auto-detect – The system automatically identifies the numbering separator in your media filenames (such as a hash #, dash -, or underscore _) to order your images correctly.
+One detected separator will be applied to all media for a single product.

-• Hash (#) – Enable this option and add a number after the # to define the image order.
+• Hash (#) – Enable this option and add a number after the # to define the media order.

 Example: sample-product.png, sample-product#2.png, sample-product#3.png

-• Dash (-) – Enable this option and add a number after the - to define the image order.
+• Dash (-) – Enable this option and add a number after the - to define the media order.

 Example: sample-product.png, sample-product-2.png, sample-product-3.png

-• Underscore (_) – Enable this option and add a number after the _ to define the image order.
+• Underscore (_) – Enable this option and add a number after the _ to define the media order.

 Example: sample-product.png, sample-product_2.png, sample-product_3.png